 Any foreign dividend received or accrued on non-equity shares, for example, non-participating preference shares, may be exempt from normal tax under section 10B(2)(b), (c), (d) or (e).

-A foreign dividend received or accrued on non-equity shares not exempt under section 10B(2) may be partially exempt under section 10B(3).
+To the extent a foreign dividend received or accrued on non-equity shares is not exempt under section 10B(2) it may be partially exempt under section 10B(3).